FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 Check files
 -----------

-ChanBankEl.chk (Figure 91) lists the differences between the channel cross section and the left or right bank grid elevation.
+ChanBankEl.chk (Figure 91) lists the differences between the channel cross-section and the left or right bank grid elevation.
 If major elevation differences are listed, please review them, and see if corrections are required.

 .. image:: ../img/Channel_Modeling_Guidelines/Chapter3/image19.png